 The analysis of top-down decision-making in Savamala retains the structure of this layer identified through the data collection.
 Human and non-human actors include:

-(a) regulatory framework, (b) urban actors and (c) space.
+(a) the regulatory framework, (b) urban actors and (c) space.

-Regulatory framework: These actors are divided into institutions (public ad- ministration and urban planning authorities) and records (legal framework, policy agendas and technical documentations).
+Regulatory framework: These actors are divided into institutions (public administration and urban planning authorities) and records (legal framework, policy agendas and technical documentation).
 They are assorted on scale levels: international, national-state, regional-city and local-municipality.

-Being adapted to the European administrative framework (?), urban regulatory framework in Serbia has been hitherto following the recommendations of the Council of Europe (?).
-The set of European strategies and programmes influence rather general organizational flow of Serbian urban institutions and assign mayor directives for the adaptions of urban records.
+Adapted to the European administrative framework (?), the urban regulatory framework in Serbia has hitherto followed the recommendations of the Council of Europe (?).
+The set of European strategies and programmes influence the rather general organizational flow of Serbian urban institutions and assign major directives for the adaptions of urban records.
 According to the local experts, the international regulatory levels do not hold direct relations to the Savamala urban environment.

 On the other hand, the institutional framework in Serbia corresponds to the administrative organization of the Republic.
-The Republic of Serbia is divided into 29 districts and 189 communes (opstine) [including 16 municipalities of Belgrade and city municipalities of Novi Sad, Nis and Kragujevac].
+The Republic of Serbia is divided into 29 districts and 189 communes (opstine) [including the 16 municipalities of Belgrade and the municipalities of Novi Sad, Nis and Kragujevac].
 The districts act as political bodies, but they are not authorized to make their own decisions regarding spatial development.
 Therefore, in practice, The Spatial Plan of the Republic, Regional Spatial Plans and Spatial Plans of Special Purposes are under the jurisdiction of the National authorities.
-The Ministry of Construction, Transportation and Infrastructure (CTI) is the key public actor at national level in the domain which it: (1) conducts administration tasks, (2) governs strategic construction, site-development and infrastructure equipment works, (3) carries out survey jobs, and (4) perform inspection and supervision actions in the field.
+The Ministry of Construction, Transportation and Infrastructure (CTI) is the key public actor at the national level in the domain which it: (1) conducts administrative tasks, (2) governs strategic construction, site-development and infrastructure equipment works, (3) carries out survey jobs, and (4) performs inspection and supervision actions in the field.

-Conversely, cities and municipalities have legal means and rights to make their own strategies, plans, and programs, as well as local regulations and rules in terms of urban development.
-Urban plans consist of General Urban Plans (GUP),1 Plans of General Regulations (PGR) and Plans of Detailed Regulations (PDR).2 They cover respectively smaller territory, incorporate all sorts of innovative, strategic and up-to-date methods, and in general offer the detailed solutions for issues already conceptually covered with spatial plans.
-For example, General Urban Plans control development at a local level, so that they are prepared and adopted locally.
-Yet, being regarded as strategic documents (GUPs) with a certain influence at national and/or regional level, the final consent upon their adaptation rests with the Ministry in competence.
-Local authorities adopt all urban plans and strategic documents, that control urban development and comprise guidelines for administration of their respective territories.
-These plans are rectified by the City Assembly.
+Conversely, cities and municipalities have the legal means and rights to establish their own strategies, plans, and programs, as well as local regulations and rules in terms of urban development.
+Urban plans consist of General Urban Plans (GUP),1 Plans of General Regulations (PGR) and Plans of Detailed Regulations (PDR).2 They cover respectively smaller territory, incorporate all sorts of innovative, strategic and up-to-date methods, and in general offer detailed solutions for issues already conceptually covered by the spatial plans.
+For example, General Urban Plans control development at the local level, so that they are prepared and adopted locally.
+Yet, as they are regarded as strategic documents (GUPs) with a certain influence at the national and/or regional level, final consent for their adaptation rests with the Ministry in competence.
+Local authorities adopt all urban plans and strategic documents that control urban development and comprise guidelines for the administration of their respective territories.
+These plans are ratified by the City Assembly.